U.S. Route 97 in Washington: Route description

 US 97 is a major highway in Washington that spans 322 mi and consists of mostly two lanes; it is undivided except for the sections that are in urban areas, such as Wenatchee, and concurrencies with I-82 and I-90.
 The entire route from the Oregon state line to the Canada–US border is part of the National Highway System, a system of roadways classified as important to the nation's economy, defense and mobility.
-At the southern terminus of the I-82 – US 12 concurrency in Union Gap, US 97 had an estimated daily average of 20,000 motorists in 2007, making it both the busiest segment of the highway in Washington and the fifth busiest segment of U.S. routes in Washington.
+At the southern terminus of the I-82 – US 12 concurrency in Union Gap, US 97 had an estimated daily average of 20,000 crossings in 2007, making it both the busiest segment of the highway in Washington and the fifth busiest segment of U.S. routes in Washington.
 The busiest segment of US 97 in 1970 was at Main Street in Selah, with a daily average of 17,100 motorists.

 Several portions of US 97 carry official designations conferred by the state legislature or the Washington State Transportation Commission at the request of local governments and groups.
 The section in Klickitat County was designated as the World War II Veterans Memorial Highway in 2020; the same designation was applied to the Douglas County section in 2022.